-This might seem like an extreme example, but digital currencies are much, much smaller than other financial markets.
-Even relatively modest buy or sell transactions using digital currency could see the effect of slippage.
+This might seem like an extreme example, but cryptocurrencies are much, much smaller than other financial markets.
+Even relatively modest buy or sell transactions using cryptocurrency could see the effect of slippage.

 It is therefore crucial that you closely review the final price you are quoted when buying Bitcoin or Ethereum.
 We will always show you the price you will pay and the amount you will receive in return before you confirm the transaction — it is shown right at the top of the Luno app or screen.

 Exchange rates are just a guideline.
 This is why we show you a confirmation screen before you complete a transaction.